 If you have hyperpigmentation, where parts of your skin are darker than the rest of your overall skin tone, you may have heard of countless therapies available for lightening those dark patches of skin.

+It's not uncommon to hear about the benefits of chemical peels and vitamin C serums in evening out your skin tone, fading acne scars and treating age spots.
 But, there's one treatment that tends to fly under the radar and it is actually considered the best way to deal with pigmentation by doctors.

 Let us introduce you to hydroquinone.